Iron Supplement

 Severe side effects require immediate discontinuation and medical attention:

-• Allergic reactions (rash, urticaria, difficulty breathing)
+• Allergic reactions (rash, hives, difficulty breathing)

 • Severe abdominal pain or vomiting blood